sebastianroming/sbstjn.github.io/_posts/2017-03-30-serverless-alexa-skill-for-amazon-echo-lambda.md

 ```

-Basically, that's all you need as foundation to handle requests from a custom Alexa Skill.
+Basically, that's all you need as the foundation to handle requests from a custom Alexa Skill.

 # Alexa's response

-Amazon requires your Lambda function to return JSON data in order to process the information for Alexa.
+Amazon requires your Lambda function to return JSON data to process the information for Alexa.
 The minimal structure for a response comes down to – of course – the sentence Alexa will say and some information about the answer to the request to display and rate in the Alexa *companion application* on your mobile phone.

 ```javascript
 'use strict';